Brandenburg: Berlin-Brandenburg fusion attempt

 The legal basis for a combined state of Berlin and Brandenburg is different from other state fusion proposals.
 Normally, Article 29 of the Basic Law stipulates that states may only merge after a specific federal Act of Parliament is enacted.
 However, a clause added to the Basic Law in 1994, Article 118a, allows Berlin and Brandenburg to unify without federal approval, requiring a referendum and a ratification by both state parliaments.

 In 1996, an attempt of unifying the states of Berlin and Brandenburg was rejected at referendum.

-Both share a common history, dialect and culture and in 2020, over 225,000 residents of Brandenburg commute to Berlin.
+Both share a common history, dialect and culture and in 2020, over 225,000 residents of Brandenburg commuted to Berlin.
 The fusion had the near-unanimous support by a broad coalition of both state governments, political parties, media, business associations, trade unions and churches.

 Though Berlin voted in favor by a small margin, largely based on support in former West Berlin, Brandenburg voters disapproved of the fusion by a large margin.
 It failed largely due to Brandenburg voters not wanting to take on Berlin's large and growing public debt and fearing losing identity and influence to the capital.